bronson/trying/README.markdown

     trying(:matching => /export/) { ... }

-## Parameters
+## Block

-Your block is called with two optional parameters: the number of tries until now, and the most recent exception.
+Your code block is called with two optional parameters: the number of tries until now, and the most recent exception.

     trying 6.times do |tries, exception|